Who am I?

 I believe in inclusiveness, especially with respect to gender, race, religion, and culture.
 I hate power games and hierarchies, which are oppressive.
 I also believe in creating a safe environment around me in my limited capacity.
 I trust science and its self-correcting nature.
 I also believe science and technology, in proper hands, can solve a lot of issues in the current world.

 Finally, I do acknowledge that I was lucky to be born to my parents with a twin sister.
 I will never forget the care and support from three of my best friends from engineering days.
-I will never forget those depressing days of crisis (financial, health, and family) where I felt extremely lonely, which shaped me.
+I will never forget those depressing days of crisis (financial, mental health, and family) where I felt extremely lonely, which shaped me in many ways.
 I will never forget when I got 5/100 in mathematics in class 12 and how my sister tutored me to 73/100.
-The days I failed in job interviews; the days I secured top ranks in entrance exams; the day I scored rank 4, the same day I dreaded death; the day I resigned my first job; the previous day I walked for two hours at midnight through the streets of Bengaluru with swollen eyes pondering about my career ahead; the day I cried my heart out in the rain in 2010.
+The days I failed in job interviews; the days I secured top ranks in entrance exams; the day I scored rank 4, the same day I dreaded death; the day I resigned my first job; the day I walked for two hours at midnight through the streets of Bengaluru with swollen eyes pondering about my career ahead; the day I cried my heart out in the rain in 2010.
 I cherish the evening I proposed to the love of my life and the day she told me YES.
 I remember the day I joined as a research scholar in neuroscience.
 I remember the days when I wrote excellent code.
-I remember the days I spent hiking in Dehradun with my friends.
+I remember the days I spent hiking in Himalayas without any contact to outside world for 2 weeks.
 I remember all the dogs I met and the book “Call of the Wild” by Jack London.
 I remember how emotional I was after finishing the Harry Potter series.
 I remember the shivering when I first read about black holes in class 8.
 I remember my first win in a maths quiz by a large margin (flawless victory).
 I do remember almost all my days (good, bad and ugly).
-I remember reading Da Vinci Code on a wooden bench.
-I remember downloading transcripts of Matrix trilogy and almost by hearting all the lines.
+I remember reading Da Vinci Code

 I will forget all the extra baggage I used to carry (primarily from my shitty decisions, attitude at that time point, and random noise).
 I aspire to be at my best, which I think is still to come.
 I will continue to teach till my body holds its fort against entropy in the world.
 I was a happy kid and lost my happiness for a very long period.
 Around 2011, I recovered it, and ever since then, I have been pleased.
 I want to be content and at peace all the time.